-Since I went through this ordeal, I thought now would be a good time to talk natural ways to provide relief and help recovery from a stomach bug, incase anyone here reading is struck down with the same unfortunate situation themselves.
+Since I went through this ordeal, I thought now would be a good time to talk natural ways to provide relief and help recovery from a stomach bug.
+You know, just in case anyone here reading is struck down with the same unfortunate situation themselves.

 Stomach bugs (also known as stomach flu and gastroenteritis) is a condition where the intestines are inflamed, usually due to an infection.
-It can be caused by a variety of different viruses (and sometimes bacteria) that attack your gastrointestinal system.
+It is caused by a variety of different viruses (and sometimes bacteria) that attack your gastrointestinal system.

 Bacteria can be the cause of a stomach bug, possibly due to contaminated water or food that was poorly prepared or in an unhygienic environment.

 Are Stomach Bugs Contagious?